Saturday, June 29, 2024

 Yellowface, by RF Kuang

-Bestselling author Athena Liu asks her friend June Hayward to look over a manuscript she's written using an old, manual typewriter - the only version of Liu's new novel.
+Bestselling author Athena Liu asks her friend June Hayward to look over a manuscript she has written using an old, manual typewriter - the only version of Liu's new novel.
 When Liu suddenly dies, Hayward must decide what to do with a book that no one else knows even exists.
 The draft isn't good enough in its current state, Hayward decides, so begins to revise it.
-Soon she's claimed the work as her own and things begin to snowball...
+Soon she has claimed the work as her own and things begin to snowball...

 Sunday, June 09, 2024